smithimah09/studybuddy/README.md

 - Schedule and join study sessions (e.g., via Zoom)
 - Upload, view, and download study resources
 - Comment on sessions and resources
-- Take quizzes on chosen topics
+- Take quizzes on chosen topics with instant feedback

 Database: